 2. What does the coach specialize in?

 There are business coaches, life coaches, fitness coaches, mindset coaches.
 There is a coach for anything and everything!
-When hiring a coach, consider your goals and the type of help you need (i.e., to get in better shape, to live a healthier lifestyle, to jump start your business).
-If it’s general life changes you want to make, consider a life coach or mindset coach.
+When hiring a coach, consider your goals and the type of help you need (i.e., Are you looking for clarity?
+Marketing support?
+Someone to help you start or scale?)
+Make sure the coach you choose is experienced in the area in which you want support.

 3. What kind of support do you want from a coach?